n8cha/n8cha.github.io/about.md

 Hi, I'm Nathan.

-I drink crappy coffee, ride motorbikes, and write software.
+I drink crappy coffee, ride motorbikes, and work with software.

-I'm currently a Forward Deployed Engineer at [Robust Intelligence](https://www.robustintelligence.com/).
+I'm currently a Solutions Architect at [Robust Intelligence](https://www.robustintelligence.com/).
 More professional info is available on my [LinkedIn](https://www.linkedin.com/in/thisisnathanchang/).